nick-myers/exam-timer/README.md

 ### Configuring Settings

-1. Click the **gear icon** (⚙️) in the bottom left corner
+1. Click the **gear icon** (⚙️) in the control panel (bottom left corner)
 2. Update the following if needed:
    - **Centre Name** - Your school/exam centre name
    - **Centre Number** - Your exam centre number
-   - **Primary Color** - Main color for headers
+   - **Primary/Secondary/Accent Colors** - Customize the color scheme
-   - **Secondary Color** - Color for extra time information
+   - **Demo Data** - Load sample exam data to test the application (only works when no exams exist)
-3. Click **Save Settings**
+3. Click **Save Centre Details** to save your changes
+4. Click **Reset to Default** to restore default centre information

 ### Adding Exams

-1. Click the **+ button** in the bottom left corner
+1. Click the **+ button** in the bottom right corner
 2. Fill in the exam details:
    - **Reference** - Exam board reference (e.g., "EF18/3/81")
    - **Subject** - Exam name (e.g., "MATHS (F)")
    - **Start Time** - When the exam starts (automatically populated after the first exam)
-   - **Finish Time** - When the exam ends
+   - **Duration** - Hours and minutes for the exam length (finish time calculated automatically)
-   - **Extra Time** - Tick if extra time is allowed, specify minutes if different from 25%
+   - **Extra Time** - Enable if extra time is allowed
+     - Leave blank for automatic 25% calculation
+     - Enter custom minutes (1-59) if different
+     - Click "Reset to Auto" button to revert to automatic calculation
 3. Click **Save Exam**

+**Notes:**
-**Note:** After adding your first exam, subsequent exams will automatically use the same start time (since most exams in a room start together).
-You can change this if needed.
+- After adding your first exam, subsequent exams will automatically use the same start time (since most exams in a room start together)
+- Maximum of 5 exams can be displayed at once
+- Hover over the disabled + button to see why you can't add more exams

 ### During Exams

-- The main screen displays:
+The main screen displays:

-  - Current date and time (top)
+- **Live Clock** - Large, always-visible clock showing current time and date at the top of the screen
-  - Centre name and number (top)
+- **Centre Information** - Your exam centre name and number (if configured)
-  - Table of exams with reference, subject, start time, and finish time
+- **Exam Table** - All scheduled exams with:
+  - Reference number
+  - Subject name
+  - Duration (with extra time highlighted in color)
+  - Start time
+  - Finish time (with extra time finish shown separately if applicable)
-  - Extra time information is shown in color (default: orange/red)
+- **Color Coding** - Extra time information is highlighted in your configured accent color (default: red)
-- The screen will stay awake automatically (green 💡 icon indicates this is active)
+- **Auto Wake** - The screen will stay awake automatically (green 💡 icon indicates this is active)

 ### Managing Exams